 Why resistive noise is important

-Signal quality of sliding electrical contacts became a consideration in the Fifties when inertial guidance platforms or inertial measurement units (IMUs) were being developed and miniaturised to guide rockets and aircraft.
-These Inertial Measurement Units (IMUs) typically contained three orthogonal rate gyroscopes and three orthogonal accelerometers, measuring angular velocity and linear acceleration respectively.
+Signal quality of sliding electrical contacts became a consideration in the Fifties when inertial measurement units (IMUs) were being developed and miniaturised to guide rockets and aircraft.
+These Inertial Measurement Units (IMUs) typically contained three gyroscopes and three accelerometers, measuring angular velocity and linear acceleration respectively.

-Each of these three axes required a set of sliding contacts (a slip ring) to transfer the signals from the sensors and to the motors driving the gyroscopes and electronics.
+Each of these three axes required a slip ring to transfer the signals from the sensors and to the motors driving the gyroscopes and electronics.
 These slip rings had to be very small and reliable, but above all they had to transfer the signals without adding significant electrical noise.

 The problem was solved by electroplating gold rings on a rotating shaft, with the sliding contact provided by precious metal brushes on a stationary mounting.
-These precious metal, instrumentation quality slip rings also allowed engineers working in application areas other than IMUs to reliably transfer noise-sensitive signals from or onto rotating platforms – a technique necessary for many other applications even though gyroscopically-based IMUs have been replaced by alternative technologies.
+These precious metal, instrumentation quality slip rings also allowed engineers working in application areas other than IMUs to reliably transfer noise-sensitive signals to and from rotating platforms.
+The technique became necessary for many other applications, although gyroscopically-based IMUs have been replaced by alternative technologies.

 If a powered product such as a turreted vehicle or robot has a continuously rotating part, electrical power and/or signals need to be transferred effectively between the rotating part and the static body of the product.
 The solution comprises two elements; the slip ring, or rotor, which is built onto the rotating part, and a fixed brush, or stator, which is maintained in close contact with the ring as it rotates.
 This allows electrical current to flow continuously from the ring and through the brush.

 Although modern slip ring materials and design practices optimise the contact between brush and ring, there is always some contact resistance – and this continuously changes as the brush wipes across the rotating ring.